Run surveys. Get insights. Unlock growth.

 As you can tell, all the messages above are pretty direct and energetic.
 As long as it is on-brand, be direct and try to reflect what the customers feel.
 They've just shown you some love with a high NPS score.
 Reciprocate!

 Net Promoter Score detractors can be easily seen as nuisances.
 Yet, their negative feedback may turn out to be your friend rather than a foe.
 Embrace their openness with you.
-Take a closer look at their negative feedback and see if there's anything that needs improvement.
-Disgruntled customers can be real innovators.
-(Well, some of them at least. ;))
+Take a closer look at their negative customer experience and see if there's anything that needs improvement.
+Unhappy customers can be real innovators.
+(Well, some of them, at least 🙂↕️)

 Consider asking them the following questions: